-Children with at least one medical encounter during the reporting period, who had their second birthday during the reporting period, and who were first seen ever by the grantee prior to their second birthday.
-For the purposes of this year's reporting this includes children whose date of birth is between January 1, 2006 and December 31, 2006.
+Children with at least one medical visit during the reporting period, who had their second birthday during the reporting period, and who were first seen ever by the grantee prior to their second birthday are to be reported.
+For the purposes of this year's reporting this includes children whose date of birth is between January 1, 2007 and December 31, 2007.